CN-UPB/placement-emulation/README.md

 * Create VNFs with multiple interfaces and connect them correctly if necessary.
 Eg, S->A->B: A needs 2 interfaces to work correctly.
 * Combine `topology_zoo` and `placement_emulator` in one script (or call them from one script) so that everything can be started with one command
-* Pass placement arguments via command line, not specified in a `scenario.csv` (cleaner & more flexible approach)